Jeong-Hong/test/HANDOVER.md

 # Coffee Roasting Log System - Developer Handover

 ## 1. Project Overview
 This project is a **client-side web application** for coffee roasters to record and assist their roasting process in real-time.
-It replaces manual paper logs with a digital interface that offers timers, temperature logging, RoR (Rate of Rise) calculation, and data visualization.
+It replaces manual paper logs with a digital interface that offers timers, temperature logging (Fahrenheit), RoR (Rate of Rise) calculation, and data visualization.

-**Current Status**: MVP (Minimum Viable Product) Complete.
+**Current Status**: MVP Refined & Enhanced.
 - All core requirements from `PRD.md` are implemented.
-- The app builds successfully and runs locally.
+- **Fahrenheit (€°F)** conversion complete.
+- UX improvements regarding data entry and navigation implemented.

 ## 2. Tech Stack & Architecture
 - **Framework**: React 19 + Vite 7 + TypeScript